5 Cloud Computing Disadvantages

 5. Technical Issues

-Cloud Computing Disadvantages Sound Bad… What Now?
+The Cloud Services Disadvantages Sound Bad… What Now?

 Choose a hosted service provider who can be an extension of your business’s team, so you never lose control of your data.
 Your Hosted Services provider should have an ongoing record of providing security to their clients, as well as 24/7 customer service when technical issues arise.